 Millennials are people who range from 18 to 34 years of age.
 As the Generation Xers and Baby Boomers grow older and exit your workforce, the Millennials are who'll be taking their place.
+In fact, millennials are now the most numerous generation in the United States.
 Get used to them; they'll be around for a while.

 What makes Millennials different from previous generations?

 Did you know that 75% of millennials have a profile on at least one social media network?
 What’s even more interesting is that as many as 55% of them will post at least one selfie every week.
 And on average – millennials spend at least an hour per week to get that perfect selfie.
 That’s a full hour of some high quality self-admiration.

 Millennials grew up during today's age of digital technology and 24/7 online communication.
 They're masters of technology, well-educated, self-confident, multi-taskers brimming with energy and eager to do good work.
 They prefer to work in teams rather than as individuals, and value social interaction and work-life balance over a long, competitive climb up the corporate ladder.

 As compared to older generations, they expect more immediate feedback and results in their work, with correspondingly faster advancement.
 They like to work on new and challenging problems that require initiative and creative solutions.
 This often makes them harder to retain.
 They're more willing to change jobs for career advancement and less tolerant of jobs they consider boring or stifling.
 These are, of course, generalizations.
 There are always exceptions.

 One of the more unfair generalizations is that millennial have short attention spans and, as a result, don't like to read.
 The truth is that millennials out-read older generations.
 According to a recent Pew Research study, 88 percent of Americans younger than 30 said they read at least one book in the past year, compared with 79 percent of those older than 30.